tlsnotary/docs-mdbook/research/ghash.typ

 to compute is a compile-time constant, so that it does not complicate protocol and performance analysis.

+When computing bandwidths of protocols, we assume that both parties have access to a sufficient number of pre-distributed random OTs.
+In order to simplify the computation of rounds, we assume that there is a sufficient number of pre-distributed ROLEs available.
+This means we ignore rounds for setting up ROLEs, because this can be batched and is needed for every protocol discussed here.

-The following table gives an overview about the different protocols.
-For computing bandwidth costs of the protocols, we ignore the bandwidth costs of random OTs for the functionality $cal(F)_"ROLE"$ because we already start with a sufficient number of pre-distributed random OTs from an OT extension.
+The following table gives an overview about the different protocols:
 #align(center)[
   #table(
     columns: (auto, auto, auto, auto),